Understanding stop_reason in the Claude Messages API

 if "all done" in text.lower():

 Checking prose for completion signals is fragile.
-The model might phrase things differently, use a different language, or include a summary sentence that looks like a terminator but isn’t.
+The model might phrase the finish differently, use a different language, add a summary paragraph that looks like a terminator but is not, or return a tool_use block before any text at all.
 Branch on stop_reason.
 Always.

 match response.stop_reason: